rixx/ramble/_posts/2020-04-02-wrong-opinions-only.md

 "If I write this, I'll invite argument" is an annoying thought, but one I've learnt to work with.
 Sadly that doesn't
 help: My inner censor has co-evolved to present lots of counter-arguments while I'm having and expressing an idea.
 To keep this strategy from putting me off my writing, I'll put those counter-opinions into posts, too.
-Posts that refer to each other will have "refutes"/"is refuted by" references, even if the other post isn't really a refutation.
+Posts that refer to each other will have "related" references, even if the other post isn't really a refutation.

 I'm hoping for a good game of tag between "yes, and" and "no but".